 Many factors must be taken into consideration when calculating both spousal and child support such as eligible tax credits, deductions and parenting arrangements to name just a few.

-Because every family’s circumstances are unique and these calculations can be very complex, we recommend that you seek advice specific to your situation from both a family lawyer and an accounting specialist.
+Because every family’s circumstances are unique and these calculations can be very complex, we recommend that you seek advice specific to your situation from both a family lawyer and, in some circumstances, an accounting specialist.

 Read Important Tips for Using the Table Look-up*